wyoibc/2023repres_popgen/Intro_git.md

 <img src="images/github_new_repo.png" width="70%"/>

-In "Repository name" enter 2023popgen.
+In "Repository name" enter `2023popgen`.
 This will obviously be the name of the repository, but will also be part of the web address to the Github page for the repository as well as the name of the directory for the git repository when you clone it to your own computer, Beartooth, or another server.

-In Description, you can enter something like "Repo for 2023 Popgen workshop".
+In `Description`, you can enter something like "Repo for 2023 Popgen workshop".
 This should be relatively brief, more detail about the repository and files it contains will go into the Readme file.

 Below Description, you can select whether to make the repository public or private.
 If the repository contains files and code that you want to be made available to anyone, you should keep it public (e.g., code that accompanies a paper you've published).
 Private repositories are used if you have code that is proprietary or if you don't want others to know what you are working on.
 You can switch repositories between private and public after creation, so you can keep a repository private while working on analyses and then make it public for review and publication if you like.